yawaflua/yaflay.ru/README.md

 If you wanna help me, create Issue or Pull request.

+# Features
+- Authorization with discord OAuth2
+- Main page is downloaded from user`s github readme(like [this](https://github.com/yawaflua/yawaflua))
+- Blog system with loading comments after render a page, for optimization
+- Admin panel for blog`s, can make article for blog and write to db new redirect setting(Discord OAuth2)
+- Future plans to make this project fully manageable from a docker-compose file (.env file or environment settings are supported by Docker)
 # How to start?
 You should to use this command for download this package from ghcr:
 ```cli